qcuincy/early-gesture-recognition/README.md

 ### Data Collection

 1. Connect the Ultraleap controller to your computer.
-2. Launch the Ultraleap gemini hand tracking software.
+2. Launch the Ultraleap gemini hand tracking software and open the control panel.
 3. Open a terminal or command prompt and navigate to the directory where the `data_collect.py` script is located.
 4. Run the script using the following command: